 Finally, on March 22, 1968, the antique collectors of the Main Street committee, met at the home of Eleanor Seavey.
 From a nucleus of 25 interested people, the society grew into 80 active members.
 Julia Kerkorian suggested the original name of the Northwest Oakland County Historical Society, because membership included people from Holly, Groveland, Rose, and Springfield townships.
 The organization was opened to anyone interested in history, which became the “heritage” group, or antiques and their preservation, the “Americana” group.
 Under those chapters, monthly meetings at members’ homes were held to study their areas of interest.
 This included collecting data on businesses, genealogy, photographs, and architecture of the region.

 In 1972, the Patterson House on Maple Street, home of the former publishers of the Holly Advertiser, was purchased as the site for the first museum.
 Much time was spent in renovation.
 By 1986, the society had outgrown the space and purchased the larger Victorian Hadley House on 306 S. Saginaw Street, from Arlene Hadley, as the new museum location.
 Over the years members have replaced wallpaper, cleaned the natural woodwork, refinished the wood floors, and remodeled the kitchen.
-Today, the Holly Historical Society meets monthly at the Hadley House Museum on the second Tuesday of each month, except January/February and July/August.
+Today, the Holly Historical Society meets monthly at the Hadley House Museum on the third Wednesday of each month, except January/February and July/August.
 The group is smaller, but we have plenty of energy.
 There is ample room for people with a passion for history and historical artifacts.
 We welcome you to join us.
 We support the museum by book sales, various activities and the Holly Holiday Art and Craft Show.